Study reports evidence of mature heart cell potential in embryonic

 exhibit one of the most critical properties of mature adult heart

-cells, an important biological process called excitation-contraction
+cells, an important biological process called excitation-contract

 coupling.